JoelMichaelRutter/south-stand-MS1/README.md

 # **FurtherDevelopmentScope**
 I will continue to revisit this code as I develop further to apply my new skills.
 There are a few specific considerations that I would like to voice:
 * I would like to include more scope for user interaction which I think I will develop with the JavaScript module coming up.
 One thing that I really wanted to do was have detailed beer profiles appear on the opposite sides of the beer cards which would flip over when the user interacted with them.
 * I know that there are some minor issues with browser compatibility, specifically with Internet Explorer.
 The only issue is the date and time picker on the form doesn’t have the same functionality inside Internet Explorer.
 I have researched this, and I think the problem can be solved using JQuery and patched in a later release.
-I’m not particularly worried about this compatibility issues as research shows that as of 2021, the most popular browsers are Google Chrome, Safari, Samsung Internet and Firefox within which the input works as intended.
+I’m not particularly worried about this compatibility issue as research shows that as of 2021, the most popular browsers are Google Chrome, Safari, Samsung Internet and Firefox within which the input works as intended.
 * I would develop the form further to provide a submission successful or unsuccessful message to the user for further visual feedback.
 * Based on user feedback, I would also develop a gallery of images and add it as an extra page to provide users with some visual reference of what the venue looks like to aid in location and add to the enticing theme of the site.
 # **ProjectCredits**
-## Content
+## **Content**
 * **[Vox Bar, Huddersfield](https://www.facebook.com/VoxBarHuddersfield/)** - For the general idea of creating a bar and their amazing cocktail recipes.
 ## **Code**
 * **[Code Institute’s Full Stack Software Development Course](https://codeinstitute.net/)** - For there course modules so that I could skip back and review course content to help me.
 * **[Stack Overflow Community](https://stackoverflow.com/)** - For helping me find my way around problems and suggesting fixes.
 * **[W3 Schools](https://www.w3schools.com/)** - For serving as a quick dictionary of declatations and values.
 * **[Caler Edwards](https://www.youtube.com/watch?v=xMTs8tAapnQ)** - For his video tutorial on creating a pure CSS responsive navigation menu (styles implemented were my own).
-## **ProjectAcknowledgements**
+# **ProjectAcknowledgements**
 * **The Slack Community** - For letting me bounce bits of code off them and for exposing me to new ways of doing things.
 * **Code Institute Tutor Support** - For pushing me in the right direction with tricky bugs.
+* **My Partner** - Charlotte Howard for her marketing genius and helping me write copy.
 * **My Mentor** - Chris Quinn for his helpful feedback, coding genius and for being all-around sound guy.